jonathangjertsen/tddec/README.md

 [Embedded FM](https://embedded.fm/), where we are reading *Test-Driven Development for Embedded C* by James Grenning.

-We are currently on Week 1 which covers chapters 2 and 3.
+We are currently on Week 2 which covers chapters 4.
-At this point, all implementations are hard-coded and incorrect.

 ## Prerequisites